Perry Williams (cornerback)

-Perry Lamar Williams (born May 12, 1961 in Hamlet, North Carolina) is a former American football cornerback in the National Football League.
-He was drafted by the New York Giants in the seventh round of the 1983 NFL Draft.
+Perry Lamar Williams (born May 12, 1961) is an American former professional football cornerback in the National Football League (NFL).
+He was selected by the New York Giants in the seventh round of the 1983 NFL draft.
 He played for the Giants from 1984 to 1993.
 He played college football and ran track at North Carolina State.
 He held the 55m indoor track record in 1983 with a time of 6.22 seconds.

 Together with George Martin, Williams is an alum of Fairleigh Dickinson University-Florham (BA 1987), as the first two Giants players to graduate from the school's NFL degree completion program.
 He works at Long Island University Post (LIU) as the Director of Sports Management.

 Williams won two Super Bowls with the Giants.